sharronesofer/visual_dm/VDM/docs/LegendaryDropFormula.md

 # Legendary Drop Formula Documentation

 ## Overview
-This document explains the mathematical formula, implementation, configuration, and design intent for the legendary item drop system in Visual_DM.
+This document explains the mathematical formula, implementation, configuration, and design intent for the legendary item drop system in Dreamforge.

 ---